andrew/ultimate-awesome/README.md

 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
-- [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [Awesome-Model-Merging-Methods-Theories-Applications](https://github.com/EnnengYang/Awesome-Model-Merging-Methods-Theories-Applications) - Model Merging in LLMs, MLLMs, and Beyond: Methods, Theories, Applications and Opportunities. arXiv:2408.07666.
+- [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering) - Collections for advanced, novel multi-view clustering methods(papers , codes and datasets).